 All tax loopholes, offshore accounts, and corporate deductions that allow the wealthy to avoid paying their fair share shall be eliminated.

-No individual or corporation shall be able to shift profits to tax havens or exploit obscure deductions to lower their tax liability below what an ordinary worker pays.
+No individual or corporation shall be permitted to shift profits to tax havens or exploit arcane deductions to pay less than an ordinary worker.